 The overall objective of this program is to prepare preclinical medical and dental students for international leadership roles and global collaborative problem solving in healthcare.

-Via bidirectional exchanges with students from more than 12 major international universities the program provides them with skills and experience via early international networking opportunities - skills in Global and Public Health awareness, cultural competency, international reflection on the topic of body donation, leadership skills, basic sciences research experience, and global healthcare problem solving.
+Via bidirectional exchanges with students from 14 major international universities the program provides them with skills and experience via early international networking opportunities - skills in Global and Public Health awareness, cultural competency, international reflection on the topic of body donation, leadership skills, basic sciences research experience, and global healthcare problem solving.
 All of these competencies are important for global leaders in healthcare.
 Early peer-to-peer interactions are expected to form collegiality, long-term bonding and friendships and help to improve global healthcare in the future.

 This program aims to offer junior preclinical medical and dental students the opportunity of early international experience - via international small peer-to-peer relationships, networking, international public speaking and a basic sciences summer internship abroad.
 Students acquire skills that will enhance their careers and prepare them for leadership careers.